quantiota/SKA-quantitative-finance/sample_data/README.md

 ## Example Insight: Regime Cycling in Trends

-The following figure, generated with SKA entropy learning, illustrates a key market microstructure insight:
+The following figure, generated with SKA entropy learning from questdb-query-1752003744108.csv file, illustrates a key market microstructure insight:

 Uptrends are not composed of persistent `bull→bull` transitions.
 Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` states.**